tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <h2 id="data">Data</h2>

 <p> Data considered for inclusion in the model were observed from the baseline
-case report forms of the ESPAC-3 study and included T stage, N stage, Resection Margin Status, Local Invasion, WHO status, Tumor Grade (Differentiation), Tumour Size, pre-operative CA19.9 and post-operative CA19.9</p>
+case report forms of the ESPAC-3 study and included Resection Margin Status, Lymph Nodes, Local Invasion, WHO status, Tumor Grade (Differentiation), Tumour Size, Diabetes status and post-operative CA19.9</p>

-<p> The dataset included 359 patients of whom 309 (86%) observed an event (died).
+<p> The dataset included 339 patients of whom 267 (79%) observed an event (died).
-Median Overall Survival (95% CI) was 23.2 (21.1 - 25.8) months.
+Median Overall Survival (95% CI) was 22.8 (21.2 - 27.2) months.

 <div class="row 200%">